informalsystems/hermes/guide/src/quick-start/pre-requisites.md

 ### Version requirements

-Hermes is developed and tested using the latest version of Rust, `1.71` at the moment.
+Hermes is developed and tested using the latest stable version of Rust.
 To check that your tool chain is up-to-date run:

 ```shell
 rustc --version